Fund it between your neighbours

-Sometimes companies will get a special grant for rural broadband rollout.
-So it might be worth asking about to see if any smaller organisations will be willing to support you.
+Sometimes companies will get a special grant for rural broadband roll-out.
+Ask about to see if any smaller organisations will be willing to support you.

-However, despite prices having come down in recent years there are still significant installation costs, restrictive data allowances, reports of poor performance including downtime and “lags” and in some instances indifferent customer service.
+Satellite broadband sounds, in theory, like a genuine alternative to cabled broadband services.
+Essentially, all you need is a dish that can point towards a satellite.
+However, despite prices having come down in recent years, there are still significant installation costs, restrictive data allowances, reports of poor performance (including downtime and ‘lags’) and, in some instances, indifferent customer service.

 If you’re thinking of going down this route, do some research and talk to the provider about what guarantees they will give on your service.